-Based on what the composer had described to him, Robert Hirschfeld wrote the following in his analysis of the work:
+Based on what the composer had described to him and presumably on the sheet music, Robert Hirschfeld wrote the following in his analysis of the work:

 “In the composer’s own words, A Hero’s Song, rather than a war hero, should conjure up a type of Slav rhapsodist or bard.
 This symphonic poem, then, describes the fortunes and development, the ‘Sturm und Drang’ of the hero of the spirit, without the changing moods having to depict specific actions.
 The hero’s theme speaks of strength, energy and resolve.
 The second theme, the Adagio in B flat minor, is evocative for disappointment, pain and grief.
 With the passage in D flat major the hero finds solace and hope.
 And then the struggle once again, giving rise to a surge of new joy in life, new hope.
 The hero endeavours to attain his noble objectives.
 Finally the triumph; the victory of the great idea.”

-For a poetic interpretation of the work, Dvorak approached Julius Zeyer, probably with the intention of publishing the text in the programme for the Prague performance or in the printed edition of the score.
-While Zeyer complied with his request and submitted a text which corresponded to Dvorak’s vision, the composer in the end abandoned his original plan, perhaps due to the excessive pathos of Zeyer’s language.
+For a poetic interpretation of the work, Dvořák approached notable Czech poet Julius Zeyer, probably with the intention of publishing the text in the programme for the Prague performance or in the printed edition of the score.
+While Zeyer complied with his request and submitted a text which corresponded to Dvořák’s vision, the composer in the end abandoned his original plan, perhaps due to the excessive pathos of Zeyer’s language.

 text by Julius Zeyer: